 An un-insulated home loses something like a third of its heat through the walls, says the Energy Saving Trust.
 There’s a very big market for cavity wall insulation because there’s a lot of homes out there with cavity walls.
 Houses built from 1920 onwards are likely to have cavity walls: basically external walls made up of two layers with a small gap or ‘cavity’ between them.
 To prevent heat escaping that cavity or gap needs to be filled with insulating material.
 Cavity wall insulation is an effective way to cut energy bills and cutting household CO2 emissions.

 There are subsidies available to assist homeowners with loft and cavity wall insulation, and in some cases (age dependent, in receipt of certain benefits, etc.) homeowners can benefit from free cavity wall insulation and loft insulation.

 Under the Government’s Warm Front scheme, home insulation grants are currently available to all homeowners in England, and people who rent their property from a private landlord.
 Which means you can get loft and cavity wall insulation for your home at considerable reduced rates, if not free.
 For more information about the Government’s energy grants call 0800 316 2805 or visit the website directly.

-For homeowners looking to make their home more energy efficient as a means of reducing their home heating bills, one of the most effective ways is to invest in loft and cavity wall insulation.
-If your home isn’t properly insulated, … Continue reading
+For homeowners looking to make their home more energy efficient as a means of reducing their home heating bills, one of the most effective ways is to invest in home insulation for lofts and cavity walls.
+If your home isn’t … Continue reading